Research Team

 About Amanda

-Amanda Ajrouche joined SEH as a Project Coordinator, supporting Dr. Margaret Hicken’s Work Life Study.
-Amanda is also working with Dr. Hicken on developing a manuscript that aims to further investigate the connnection between social inequities and environmental pollution.
-Amanda holds an MSW from the University of Michigan School of Social Work and is dedicated to increasing research around underrepresented communities and Arab Americans.
+Amanda Ajrouche is a Project Coordinator, supporting Dr. Margaret Hicken’s Work Life Study.
+Amanda is also working with Dr. Hicken on developing a manuscript that aims to further investigate the connnection between social factors and environmental pollution.
+Amanda holds an MSW from the University of Michigan School of Social Work and is dedicated to increasing research around Arab Americans.

 Jamie Guyot